jlafayette/gleam-snek-game/README.md

 ## TODO Ideas

-- Place exit in wall, and have it visible from the start, and then open
+- Place exit in wall, and have it visible from the start, and then open [x] expand board 20 px (1/2 size) in all directions, do the offsets to make this work
+  [x] add a wall indicator around border
+  [ ] add a door indicator where exit is
+  [ ] add a door open indicator where exit is
+  [ ] create arrow svg element (rotate based on exit dir) [ ] light up arrow in green when exit is open

 - Timer when exit is opened start
 - When timer runs out, die
 - Sounds!